1. Check for and prevent leaks

 13. Check your home’s electrical wiring

 Beyond the potential electrical hazards during the holiday season, winter presents unique dangers with regard to electricity.
-Strong winds, ice, and harsh winter weather can cause downed power lines, power outages, heat outages, and even the danger of fire.
-Winterizing your home’s electrical system and any electric appliances or gadgets can help protect your home and your family.
-Follow these safety recommendations to mitigate the electrical risks associated with winter.
+Strong wind, ice, and harsh winter weather can cause downed power lines, power outages, heat outages, and even fire hazards.
+Winterizing your home’s electrical system and any electric appliances can help protect your home and your family.
+Follow these safety recommendations to reduce the electrical risks associated with winter.